 About

-But it doesn't have to be that way.
+But it didn't have to be that way.

 Humans need to be authentic, messy, sensitive, angry, shy, and loved for exactly who they are… by others AND themselves.